Nilsty/elstack-qa-monitoring/README.md

 # Monitor your automation test results with logstash, elastic search and kibana

 ## Intro
-As QA you are always required to provide the best possible transparancy for your test automation.
-To always know what was tested when and with what result will benefit your stackholders as well as your team members.
+As QA you are always required to provide the best possible transparency for your test automation.
+To always know what was tested when and with what result will benefit your stakeholders as well as your team members.
-This demo project should show how the elastic stack can be use as a monitoring tool for automation test results.
+This demo project should show how the elastic stack can be used as a monitoring tool for automation test results.

 ## Requirements